KleinerHacker/unity-audio-system/README.md

 You can always setup a custom overwritten value for each audio clip via this asset.

 ### Prefs Support
 If you change the value programmatically via `SfxSystem.Default/Get("mykey).Volume` the new value is stored into Player Prefs.
 On reload it will load volume from with player prefs.
-Naming is "sfx-system." + identifier.
+Naming is identifier + ".volume".